T-Men: Critical response

 The New York Times film critic, Bosley Crowther, gave the film a positive review, "Hand it to Mr. Small's craftsmen: they have turned out a cops-and-robbers film in this new 'semi-documentary' format which, for action, is one of the best ...
 Made in part on locations in Detroit and Los Angeles, it does have a look of reality not often encountered in such films ...
 And Anthony Mann has directed the action, of which there is more than enough, with a fine sense of melodramatic timing and a good eye for sharp, severe effects."

 Contemporary film critic, Dennis Schwartz, praised the film, writing, "The compelling well-made fake realism of the small studio sleeper semi-documentary crime thriller, T-Men, brought to wider attention the immense skills of B-film director Anthony Mann (Desperate/The Tin Star/The Man from Laramie) and cinematographer John Alton ...
 John Alton's brilliant camerawork makes the mise en scène dramatically grander than the matter-of-fact tone of the narration."

 Accolades

 The film was nominated for the Academy Award for Best Sound (Jack Whitney).

-Adaptation and Remake
+Adaptation and remake

-A radio adaptation on Lux Radio theatre was broadcast February 23, 1948.
+A radio adaptation on Lux Radio Theatre was broadcast February 23, 1948.
 It too starred Dennis O'Keefe.

-The film was remade in 1969 as The File of the Golden Goose, directed by Sam Wanamaker and starring Yul Brynner and Edward Woodward and this time set in London, England instead of the United States.
+The film was remade in 1969 as The File of the Golden Goose, directed by Sam Wanamaker and starring Yul Brynner and Edward Woodward, this time set in London, England, instead of the United States.

-In 1970 Small announced he intended to turn the film into a TV series but it did not materialize.
+In 1970, Small announced he intended to turn the film into a TV series, but it did not materialize.